DunniAdenuga/csci_363_searchEngine/README.md

 ### Description

-In the second phase of the project we created a web server (a simple search engine) that can answer user queries about a web page our program has visited and indexed.
+In the second phase of the project, we created a web server (a simple search engine) that can answer user queries about a web page our program has visited and indexed.

 ### Compilation